Reserve Bank slashes OCR to 3.75%

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-- Reserve Bank cuts official cash rate 50 basis points to 3.75%
+- Reserve Bank cuts official cash rate 50 basis points to 3.75 percent

 - OCR cut the third consecutive big reduction - at its lowest since October 2022